dawidlashmann/Chess-Game/README.md

 It is worth noting, that en passant is not implemented yet, but everything besides that should work just fine.

 The chess engine currently functions as a random, legal move generator, but I am planning on advancing it in the future with various algorithms.
-Additionaly I am planning on build a GUI using SFML/OpenGL.
+The game is 100% inside a terminal, but I am planning on build a GUI using SFML/OpenGL.

 The code is strictly OOP as I wanted to better myself in it.